Fujio-Turner/sg-log-reader-demo/README.md

 Now open up a Web Browser and go to: [http://127.0.0.1:8080](http://127.0.0.1:8080)

-The dashboard will auto pre-populate the newest datetime in the box ,To DateTime input box, and picks a SG DB.
+The dashboard will auto pre-populate the newest datetime in the box , TO DateTime input box and an hour back DateTime in the FROM input box.
+It will pre select a SG DB too.

-Just click the Button(Search) you should get some results.
+Just click the button(`Search`) you should get some results.

+#### Chart Navigating:

+You can click on the line charts and PAN left or right by dragging it.
+If you hold down the `SHIFT` and select in the chart it will create a `zoom` box  for you pick a section of the chart your more interesting in.
+There is a `Zoom Reset` button on the left.

+#### Picking Users:

+##### User List:

+On the left it will show you all the SG users who made connections in the DatesTime window selected above plus how many times they connected in that time window.
+You can sort the list alphabetically(default) or by most number of connections.

+##### Just Click Username:
+Just click the name of the user and it will pre populate the filter by username input box ,above, and then just click `Search` to filter and populate charts and stats for that user only.

+***note*** When you pick and `Search` by a users the chart will plot `All Entries` on the x-axis regardless if you didn't change the `view by` dropdown value.

+##### User Details:

+Once you `Search` by a user on the bottom it will show you all the indivudal replication events for that user for that DateTime.
+If you click on the event it will show the full raw SG log for the WebSocket ID.
+Double Click to close the raw Sync Gateway logs.

 ### FAQ